 Originally from Booneville, Arkansas, Lesa has been the Director of Clinical Services since September 2008.
 She previously was employed by Bost as Coordinator and then Director of Clinical Services from May 1990 until October 1999.

 Lesa received her Associate of Arts degree in 1983 from then Westark Community College in Fort Smith, Arkansas.
 After this she attended University of Central Arkansas in Conway, Arkansas for the next 4 years.
 While attending college she worked fulltime at the Conway Human Development Center and then several years at the Booneville Human Development Center, serving in both direct care and supervisory positions.
 After college continued working in the human services field to include working with individuals with developmental disabilities and working with individuals in the nursing home setting.

 Rhonda Jones is the Director of ADC Services.
-She is responsible for the Adult Development Center in Fort Smith and Dardanelle.
+She is responsible for the Adult Development and Work Development Centers in Fort Smith and Dardanelle.
 Originally from Oklahoma City, Oklahoma but, she spent most of her life in Fort Smith, Arkansas.
 Rhonda began working at Bost, Inc. in 1991 in the Children’s Services Department.
 She left in 1994 for a few years when her youngest daughter was born and returned in 1999 to work again in Children’s Services.
 During her career with Bost, Inc., she has served in various positions.

 In her free time Jackie enjoys spending time with her wonderful (and very supportive) husband Russell and their dog-Tic-Tac.